n2o/ClojurePetriNet/doc/documentation.md

 combine the selected properties with *or*.
 The original properties are then deleted and the new one with `(or ...)` and the selected properties as arguments is added.

+## Things I tried to implement and changed my mind

+### GUI

+While looking for a GUI there are several ways which you can choose for Clojure (thanks to Java interop).
+But as I tried to create a GUI with JavaFX, there was nearly no possibility to get somehow a guide or even only some information to build a GUI using JavaFX.

+After a while using SeeSaw seemed to be more idiomatic, simpler and almost easier (although the lack of a good documentation).

+### Add Edge to Transition

+In the first implementation it was only possible to add one edge to the existing net.
+That was the way to go until the evil merge functions got implemented.
+While merging it was easier to merge all of the Edges from both nets at once and so the return value was a map with multiple entries, which should be added to the DSL at once.